Collaborative Edge-to-Server Inference for Vision-Language Models: Experimental Results

 \subsection{Experiment Settings}

-We evaluate the proposed edge-to-server inference framework using three state-of-the-art open-source VLMs: LLaVA-1.5 (Vicuna-7B)~\cite{Liu2024improved}, InstructBLIP~\cite{Dai2023InstructBLIP}, and Qwen2.5-VL-7B~\cite{Bai2025qwen2}.
+We evaluate the proposed edge-to-server inference framework using two different types of state-of-the-art open-source VLMs: LLaVA-1.5 (Vicuna-7B)~\cite{Liu2024improved} and Qwen2.5-VL-3B~\cite{Bai2025qwen2}.
 These models primarily differ in the input resolution of their vision encoder.
-Specifically, LLaVA-1.5 and InstructBLIP employ vision encoders with fixed input resolutions of $336 \times 336$ and $224 \times 224$ pixels, respectively.
-In contrast, Qwen2.5-VL adopts a variable-resolution vision encoder.
-To ensure a consistent comparison, we fix its input resolution to $224 \times 224$ pixels.
-We conduct experiments on five widely used VQA benchmark datasets: TextVQA~\cite{Singh2019towards}, POPE~\cite{Li2023hallucination}, A-OKVQA~\cite{Schwenk2022okvqa}, GQA~\cite{Hudson2019gqa}, and VQAv2~\cite{Goyal2017making}.
+Specifically, LLaVA-1.5 employs a vision encoder with a fixed input resolution of $336 \times 336$ pixels~\cite{Liu2024improved}.
+In contrast, Qwen2.5-VL employs a variable-resolution vision encoder.
+To ensure a consistent comparison, we configure the vision encoder to generate an average of $144$ visual tokens, representing a pixel-area budget equivalent to a $336\times336$ pixel resolution~\cite{Bai2025qwen2}.
+Experiments are primarily conducted on the TextVQA benchmark~\cite{Singh2019towards}; to demonstrate the generalizability of our approach, we further extend our evaluation to the GQA~\cite{Hudson2019gqa} and VQAv2~\cite{Goyal2017making} validation datasets.

-In our experiments, we analyze the tradeoff between the additional communication cost and task accuracy.
-The additional communication cost is defined as the difference between the total transmitted data and the baseline cost of transmitting all samples as global images.
-For example, if the server requests local images for all data samples (i.e., the entropy threshold $\eta$ is set to $0$), the additional communication cost equals $1$.
-On the other hand, when the server performs inference only using global images (i.e., $\eta \to \infty$), the additional communication cost is $0$.
+In our experiments, we evaluate the tradeoff between the additional communication cost and task accuracy.
+The additional communication cost, $C_{\text{add}}$, is defined as follows:

+where $B_{i,\text{global}}$ represents the baseline data volume required to transmit the $i$-th sample as a global image, and $B_{i,\text{total}}$ denotes the total amount of data transmitted for the $i$-th sample.
+Specifically, if the server requests local images for all data samples, i.e., the retransmission threshold $\eta$ is set to $0$, the additional communication cost equals $1$.
+On the other hand, when the server conducts inference only using global images, i.e., $\eta$ is set to $\infty$, the additional communication cost is $0$.
+For selective refinement (SR), the refinement threshold $\delta$ is set to 0.1 across the entire dataset and the benchmarks.